Connecticut Route 74: History

 The eastern half of modern Route 74 (east of Tolland center) was originally laid out as a turnpike in 1809 known as the Tolland County Turnpike.
 The turnpike ran from Ellington center, through Tolland and Willington, to the village of West Ashford, ending at the Boston Turnpike.
 The turnpike corporation collected tolls until 1834 when the corporation was dissolved.

-In 1922, the turnpike route between Tollland and West Ashford and the road between Rockville and Tolland was designated as State Highway 107.
+In 1922, the turnpike route between Tolland and West Ashford and the road between Rockville and Tolland was designated as State Highway 107.
 Route 74 was commissioned in the 1932 state highway renumbering from old Highway 107 and ran from Route 83 in Rockville to US 44 (then Route 101) in Ashford.
 In 1948, the section from I-84 in Tolland to US 44 was transferred to US 44, which had been relocated to the new Wilbur Cross Highway between Manchester and Tolland.
-This change was reversed on December 1, 1982 with the connection of Interstate 84 with I-384 and the southward rerouting of US 44 to its original surface route.
 In 1963, Route 74 was extended west to the intersection of Routes 30 and 194 and Buckland Road in South Windsor center.
+The transfer of I-84 was reversed on December 1, 1982 with the connection of Interstate 84 with I-384 and the southward rerouting of US 44 to its original surface route.
 In 1993, for safety reasons, the western terminus was moved slightly north to its current location.